yxyang/fast_and_efficient/README.md

 1. **Setup correct permissions for non-sudo user**

    Since the Unitree SDK requires memory locking and high process priority, root priority with `sudo` is usually required to execute commands.
-As an alternative, adding the following lines to `/etc/security/limits.conf` might allow you to run the SDK without `sudo`.
+To run the SDK without `sudo`, write the following to `/etc/security/limits.d/90-unitree.conf`:

    ```bash
    <username> soft memlock unlimited